antonsn/remote-fish-feeder/README.md

 ### Software
 1. install   <s> [motion](https://motion-project.github.io/) https://tutorials-raspberrypi.com/raspberry-pi-security-camera-livestream-setup/</s>
- In the end I end up using [mjpeg-streamer](https://github.com/jacksonliam/mjpg-streamer) because it is not using as much CPU as `motion` on my hardware but if your hardcare is ok with motion go with it
+ In the end I end up using [mjpeg-streamer](https://github.com/jacksonliam/mjpg-streamer) because it is not using as much CPU as `motion` on my hardware but if hardware  is ok with  [motion](https://motion-project.github.io/) go for it

 2. install node v12.21.0